-Category 2: Mobility Strategies Local community bus routes with deviation - Operate local community Low service Long-term shuttle service using small vehicles in areas with the highest population and levels population densities to provide point-to-point service between residential areas and major activity centers.
-This service concept would operate along а defined route on an established schedule but would deviate to pick-up or drop off passengers and then return to the defined route before the next marked bus stop.
-Passengers could board and exit anywhere on the route a long as the driver deems it safe to stop the vehicle.
-This type of service cou reduce demand on the existing demand responsive services if the routes ar е easy to use for seniors and persons with disabilities.
-Evening and weekend service expansion - The benefits of service expansion n Low service Mid-term would provide transit-dependent groups, as well as the general public, levels access to more employment opportunities and more access to shopping an d other essential services.
-Regional public transportation system - Create a regional network of Low Service Mid-term public transportation connections along major corridors, between various Levels communities, and between population centers and major generators.
+Category 2: Mobility Strategies Local community bus routes with deviation - Operate local community shuttle service using small vehicles in areas with the highest population and population densities to provide point-to-point service between residential areas and major activity centers.
+This service concept would operate along a defined route on an established schedule but would deviate to pick-up or drop off passengers and then return to the defined route before the next marked bus stop.
+Passengers could board and exit anywhere on the route as long as the driver deems it safe to stop the vehicle.
+This type of service could reduce demand on the existing demand responsive services if the routes are easy to use for seniors and persons with disabilities.
+Low service levels Long-term Evening and weekend service expansion - The benefits of service expansion would provide transit-dependent groups, as well as the general public, access to more employment opportunities and more access to shopping and other essential services. levels Mid-term Regional public transportation system - Create a regional network of public transportation connections along major corridors, between various communities, and between population centers and major generators.
 Continue the fixed route demonstration pilot service in Clinton County that River Valley Transit began in 2018; fold this into regular service if found to be justified.
 Complete a fixed route feasibility study and commence a possible demonstration pilot service focused on the Routes 11 & 15 corridors in Columbia, Montour, Northumberland, Snyder, and Union Counties.
 This regional connecting bus service could link various municipalities (Berwick, Bloomsburg, Danville, Sunbury, Selinsgrove, Lewisburg, etc.) and activity centers.
 Initiate other fixed route studies and pilot projects through strong public-private partnerships.
+Low Service Levels Mid-term